OXID-eSales/oxideshop-user-documentation/installation/update/minor-update.rst

 |prerequisites|

-You have performed the necessary incremental updates (see :ref:`installation/update/minor-update:Ensuring the prerequisites`).
+You have :productname:`OXID eShop` 7.0.

 |procedure|